Niutta family

-The Niutta family was an Italian noble family of Albanian origin, holding the titles of Duke and Marquis of Marescotti.
+The Niutta family was an old and influential Italian noble family of Albanian origin, holding the titles of Duke and Marquis of Marescotti.

+History

+The family emigrated from Albania in the 14th century together with other noble families as the Ottoman Empire expanded across the Balkans and transplanted to Calabria.
 They resided in Potenza, Basilicata region, as well as Naples in Campania, regions of Southern Italy.
-The family emigrated from Albania in the 14th Century together with other noble families as the Ottoman Empire expanded across the Balkans and transplanted to Calabria.
 The family was awarded the title of Duke since 1722 and held the title of Marquis of Marescotti since 1719.

-Among the most important members of the family are: